rommelcanoy/react-automotive-cars/README.md

 ## Search and Filters

-The Car Database boasts a robust search and filtering system.
+The platform boasts a robust search and filtering system.
 Users can easily locate cars by specifying Make, Model, Year (MMY), or Vehicle Identification Number (VIN).
 Search results update in real-time as users input their criteria.

 ## Car Details